NISYSLAB/Emory-BMI-GSoC/README.md

 Emory BMI has been a successful mentoring orgnaization for Google Summer of Code 2021, 2019, 2016, and all the previous years from 2012!
 We had 6 great contributors in 2021.
 We are excited and looking forward to working with another batch of contributors for GSoC 2022.
 Emory BMI takes pride in having the past successes and GSoC contributors turning into long-term collaborators and mentors themselves.

+**We are using Slack as the primary medium of communication.
+Find and join the Emory BMI slack workspace using the link - http://bit.ly/emory-bmi.**

 # List of Ideas
 Discuss the project on Slack, and once you are ready to submit your application, use the template below.
 You must submit your application directly using the GSoC Program Site.
 If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your own idea.
 The ideas listed below can be open for interpretation.
 Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.